observingClouds/ecmwfspec/README.md

 # ecmwfspec

 This is work in progress!
-This unofficial repository aims to provide an fsspec driver for the [ECMWF File Storage System](https://confluence.ecmwf.int/display/UDOC/ECFS+user+documentation)
+This unofficial repository aims to provide an fsspec driver for the [ECMWF File Storage System](https://confluence.ecmwf.int/display/UDOC/ECFS+user+documentation).

-Pull requests are welcomed!
+Pull requests (also for additional protocols like MARS and FDB) are welcomed!

 ```python
 import fsspec